Should Supreme Court have evaded the question of downgrading Jammu and Kashmir to a Union territory?

 Legal experts differed on the potential ramifications of this judicial evasion for the Supreme Court’s jurisprudence.

-Ghose, for his party, was critical of the court.
+Ghose, for his part, was critical of the court.
 “This is a classic case of abdication of constitutional responsibility and giving the executive an easy pass to avoid the embarrassment of a possible adverse judicial finding,” he said.

 Legal academic Anuj Bhuwania was even more blunt in his assessment.
 He described the repercussions of the court’s circumvention as “catastrophic”.
 In future, if the state is challenged on an action that is possibly unconstitutional or illegal, “the court could just refuse to tackle the legal question as long as the state counsel gives an assurance that the action may be reversed at some point in the future”, he warned.